plexus/yaks/README.md

 Options

-* `:as` : use a different name for the association in the result
 * `:mapper` : Use a specific for each instance, will be derived from the class name if omitted (see Policy vs Configuration)
 * `:collection_mapper` : For mapping the collection as a whole, this defaults to Yaks::CollectionMapper, but you can subclass it for example to add links or attributes on the collection itself
-* `:policy` : supply an alternative Policy object
+* `:rel` : Set the relation (symbol or URI) this association has with the object.
+Will be derived from the association name and the configured rel_template if ommitted

 ## Resources and Serializers

 Yaks uses an intermediate "Resource" representation to support multiple output formats.
 A mapper turns a domain model into a `Yaks::Resource`.
 A serializer (e.g. `Yaks::HalSerializer`) takes the resource and outputs the structure of the target format.

 Since version 0.4 the recommended API is through `Yaks.new {...}.serialize`.
-This will give you back a composite types consisting of primitives that have a mapping to JSON, so you can use your favorite JSON encoder to turn this into a character stream.
+This will give you back a composite value consisting of primitives that have a mapping to JSON, so you can use your favorite JSON encoder to turn this into a character stream.

 ```ruby
 my_yaks = Yaks.new